Recruitment & HR

 2. Procedure review

-3. Audit of areas prohibitive to/or adversely affecting Black candidates
+3. Audit of areas prohibitive to/or adversely affecting Black and minority ethnic candidates

-5. Mentoring process for linking Black teachers with mentors in senior positions within education
+5. The linking of Black teachers with senior leaders within education for mentoring

 6. Review of interview techniques